nasa-jpl/test-patch-version/README.md

 Repo to test nasa-jpl/patch-version with varying permissions

-This is a sentence
-I added another sentence
-I added another sentence

 ### One way to bypass master branch protection

 How to setup the action to bypass branches protection